Updated on:

 They also offer a 7 step “experience” that involves soaking in the lagoon, a cold plunge, a sauna (with the most stunning views) a cold fog mist shower, cleansing body scrub, a steam & a shower.
 This was a super cool, refreshing experience before heading back to soak in the lagoon and grab a drink from the swim up bar.

-Cost & Tickets: Tickets start at about $50 and can be purchased here.
+Cost & Tickets: Tickets start at about $80 and can be found here.

 Getting There: busses run from downtown Reykjavik (it’s about 10 minutes from downtown) or you can get a taxi easily!